-The growth in university administration, which creates a "buffer", can also be described as an increased stratification in the university employment structure.
-The proliferation of administrators at high levels of the university hierarchy has solidified a class of long-term university administrators who could be called "managerial professionals," in contrast to the rest of the faculty, who remain "practicing professionals."
-David M. Rabban, Distinguishing Excluded Managers From Covered Professionals Under the NLRA, 89 Colum.
-L. Rev. 1775, 1834 (1989).
+1834 (1989).
 These "managerial professionals" in the administration "have positions of bureaucratic power within [the university's] formal hierarchy," while the faculty as "practicing professionals" do not.
 Id.
 Although many of the individuals holding these bureaucratic managerial positions were originally in faculty positions, their entry into the central administration removes them from the normal professional faculty activities of teaching and research.
 This separation from the classroom and research may be for a period of years or even as a permanent shift into the university administration and an upwardly mobile career path in administration at other universities.21

-Most importantly in this increased stratification, the growing number of "managerial professionals" in the administration have been given enhanced authority and power over academic matters in a way that erodes effective recommendations or control by the "practicing professionals" in the faculty.
-While "managerial professionals" in the university administration would be excluded from the NLRA as managerial employees, faculty "practicing professionals" should be protected as professional employees under Section 2(12).
+Most importantly in this increased stratification, "managerial professionals" in the administration possess enhanced authority and power over academic matters in a way that erodes effective recommendations or control by the "practicing professionals" in the faculty.
+Moreover, the number of those "managerial professionals" continues to increase.
+While "managerial professionals" in the university administration would be excluded from the NLRA as managerial employees, faculty serving as "practicing professionals" should be protected professional employees under Section 2(12).
 Further, "[e]xcluding [only the] managerial professionals would reflect the key concern about divided loyalties that generated the unwillingness to allow protected bargaining by managers and supervisors."
 Rabban, supra, at 1855.
 As the Tenth Circuit explained, "The availability of this expertise within the ranks of the administration obviates the College's need to rely extensively on the professional judgment of its faculty in determining and implementing academic policy.
 Under these circumstances while significant faculty input undoubtedly remains beneficial to the College, it is not necessary that the faculty be 'aligned with management'... [and] presents no problem of divided loyalty equivalent to that found in Yeshiva."
 Loretto Heights College v.
 NLRB, 742 F.2d 1245, 1254 (10th Cir.
 1984); St. Thomas University, 298 NLRB 280, 287 (1990).